-MD Anderson’s experts have at their fingertips the most-advanced technologies and therapies available today, and they use them with extraordinary expertise to give you personalized treatment for cervical cancer.
-We also offer treatment for pre-cancerous changes of the cervix.
+MD Anderson’s experts have access to the most-advanced technologies and therapies available today.
+Our doctors use these with extraordinary expertise to give you personalized treatment for cervical cancer, as well as treatment for pre-cancerous changes of the cervix.

 Your therapy is customized to fit your unique situation, taking into account a number of factors.
 The cervical cancer therapies available to you may include advanced surgical and radiation therapy techniques; fertility-sparing procedures that may help some women keep the ability to bear children; and specialized lymph node mapping and dissection that allows doctors to determine the precise extent of the cancer and build a treatment plan around its spread.